ipa320/accompany/UvA/README.txt

 #-- Preparation --#

-Required: checkerboard with WHITE and LARGE boader, black or gray tape (more than 10m), tape measure.
+Required: checkerboard with WHITE and LARGE boader, black or gray tape (> 10m), tape measure.

 Download checkerboard pattern from: